Christian Greco: Biography

-Greco taught Latin and Greek at high school in Leiden from 2003 and 2008 and was epigraphist at the Epigraphic Survey of the Oriental Institute of the University of Chicago in Luxor from 2006 to 2010.
+Greco taught Latin and Greek at high school in Leiden and Haarlem from 2003 and 2008 and was epigraphist at the Epigraphic Survey of the Oriental Institute of the University of Chicago in Luxor from 2006 to 2010.
 From 2009 to 2014 he was curator of the Egyptian section of the Rijksmuseum van Oudheden of Leiden.

-In 2014 he became Director of Museo Egizio, Torino, after an international bid called by Fondazione Museo delle Antichità Egizie led by Evelina Christillin, President since 2012.
+In 2014, he became Director of Museo Egizio, Torino, after an international recruitment managed by Fondazione Museo delle Antichità Egizie led by Evelina Christillin, the president since 2012.

 Projects and scientific activities

-Greco organised several national and international exhibitions for the Rijksmuseum van Oudheden.
+Greco has organised several national and international exhibitions for the Rijksmuseum van Oudheden.

-At Museo Egizio, Greco led the 2015 renovation project of the exhibition path.
-In the subsequent years, he promoted the implementation of a number of temporary exhibitions: “Il Nilo a Pompei” (2016), “Missione Egitto 1903 – 1920.
+At Museo Egizio, Greco led the 2015 re-display of the exhibition.
+Subsequently, he promoted the implementation of a number of temporary exhibitions: “Il Nilo a Pompei” (2016), “Missione Egitto 1903 – 1920.
 L'avventura archeologica M.A.I. raccontata” (2017), “Anche le statue muoiono.
 Conflitto e patrimonio tra antico e contemporaneo” (2018), “Archeologia Invisibile” (2019), “Aida, figlia di due mondi” (2022).
-At the same time, he continued to implement integrations, variations and additions to the permanent galleries, among which the Historical Gallery (2019) and the Hall of Life (2021), promoting the concept of a continuously evolving museum, able to share with its different publics the progressive results of the research that is carried out on the objects of its collection.
+At the same time, he continued to implement development and evolution of the permanent galleries, among them the Historical Gallery (2019) and the Hall of Life (2021), promoting the concept of a continuously evolving museum, able to share with its different publics the progressive results of the research that is carried out on the objects of its collection.

 Within the Museum, Greco coordinated several research projects.
-Since 2018 he is responsible of the Turin unit of the international project “Crossing Boundaries - Understanding Complex Scribal Practices in Ancient Egypt”, in collaboration with Basel University and Liège University.
+Since 2018 he has led the Turin unit of the trans-national project “Crossing Boundaries – Understanding Complex Scribal Practices in Ancient Egypt”, in collaboration with Basel University and Liège University.

-From 2018 to 2022 he led the consortium of European museums consisting of Museo Egizio (heading institution), British Museum, Louvre Museum, Ägyptisches Museum und Papyrussammlung and Rijksmuseum van Oudheden, involved in the project "Transforming the Egyptian Museum of Cairo", supported by the European Union.
+From 2018 to 2022 he led the consortium of European museums consisting of Museo Egizio (heading institution), British Museum, Louvre Museum, Ägyptisches Museum und Papyrussammlung and Rijksmuseum van Oudheden, involved in "Transforming the Egyptian Museum of Cairo", supported by the European Union.
 Greco regularly collaborates as a visiting professor with various Italian and foreign universities, among which Università degli Studi di Torino, Università degli Studi di Pisa, IUSS di Pavia, Università Cattolica del Sacro Cuore, Scuola IMT Alti Studi di Lucca and NYUAD.

 Greco was member of the archaeological mission of the Rijksmuseum van Oudheden to Tell Sabi Abyad in 1997–1998, of the mission of Pisa University to Dra Abu el-Naga in 2005–2006, of the mission of Leiden University and of the National Museum of Antiquities at Saqqara in 2002, of the mission of Università Cà Foscari (Venezia) to Gebel Barkal in Sudan in 2013.
-Since 2015 he is co-director of the joint Dutch-Italian mission to Saqqara investigating a group of New Kingdom tombs, among which that of Horemheb.
+Since 2015 he has been co-director of the joint Dutch-Italian mission to Saqqara investigating a group of New Kingdom tombs, including that of Horemheb.
+In 2023 the archeological mission announced the discovery of the tomb of Panehsy, 'chief servitor' the temple of the god Amun.